fccn/nau-richie-site-factory/README.md

 Upgrading one or many projects to a newer version of [richie](https://github.com/openfun/richie) is automated.

-For example, to upgrade a specific site, test its build after upgrade and commit all changes:
+For example, to upgrade a specific site (NAU), test its build after upgrade to 2.9.0 richie version and commit all changes:

 ```
-bin/upgrade nau --build --commit
+bin/upgrade 2.9.0 nau --build --commit
 ```

 To upgrade a list of 3 sites but without testing the build or committing the changes:

 ```
-bin/upgrade nau othersite2 othersite3
+bin/upgrade 2.9.0 nau othersite2 othersite3
 ```

 To upgrade all the sites handled in the site factory:

 ```
-bin/upgrade --build --commit
+bin/upgrade 2.9.0 --build --commit
 ```

 ### Making a release